veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

+[“Impacts of Climate Change on Food Utilization in Nepal”] [16] (with Wenmei Guo and Alok K. Bohara), *Review of Development Economics*, forthcoming.

 [“Cloudy with a Chance of Munchies: Assessing the Impact of Recreational Marijuana Legalization on Obesity”] [15] (with Raymond March and Glenn Furton), *Health Economics*, forthcoming.

 [“Coproduction and the Crafting of Cognitive Institutions during the COVID-19 Pandemic”] [14] (with Pablo Paniagua), *Journal of Institutional Economics*, forthcoming.